Isaac-Ndirangu-Muturi-749/Quick-Eats-and-Drinks/README.md

    ```

    This will execute all the tests defined in the `tests` directory and ensure everything is functioning as expected.

-## Contributing

-We welcome contributions to improve the project.
-If you'd like to contribute, please fork the repository and submit a pull request.
-Ensure your code adheres to the project's coding standards and includes relevant tests.

 ## License